Our admissions service is responsible for coordinating all applications from parents for school places in our catchment area.

-If you have applied for any academy, foundation, or voluntary aided school places, the governing body of the school will decide whether your child can be offered a place.
+If you have applied for any academy, foundation, or voluntary-aided school places, the governing body of the school will decide whether your child can be offered a place.
 The application is sent to the school for consideration.
-Some schools require a Primary School Admissions Form - Church of England Supplementary Form or a Primary School Admissions - Roman Catholic Supplementary Form to be completed.
+Some schools require a Primary School Admissions Form - Church of England Supplementary Form or a Primary School Admissions Form - Roman Catholic to be completed.

 If you have applied to any schools outside Derby we will provide details of your application to the relevant council who will decide whether a place can be offered to your child.
 Their decision must be communicated back to the Admissions team within 15 school days.